JungleComputing/ipl/docs/README-bin.txt

     how to set environment variables.

 Windows 2000, Windows XP
-    Install a recent Java SDK, at least 1.4, and preferably 1.5, because 1.4 seems to have some problems.
+    Install a recent Java SDK, at least 1.5.
 This will get installed in for instance "c:\Program Files\Java\jdk1.5.0".
 You can set the JAVA_HOME environment variable to this path by going to the Control Panel, System, the "Advanced" tab, Environment variables,